grochochotowski/ASD/README.md

-This will be readme for ASD
+This repository includes all tasks from ASD subject on 3rd term in Bialystok University of Technology - IT